Skip to content

 Can I still use my Toast Wallet installation?

 No. You should not use your Toast Wallet application, even if it still works.
-This is because the wallet has not received any security updates in five years.
+The wallet has not received any security updates in five years.
 And with its code being publicly available on GitHub, hackers have had plenty of time to find vulnerabilities in the software.

 Are my Toast Wallet assets lost forever?